arcuru/eideticadb/docs/src/user_guide/index.md

 ## Quick Overview: The Core Flow

-EideticaDB revolves around a few key components working together:
+Eidetica revolves around a few key components working together:

 1.  **`Backend`**: You start by choosing or creating a storage `Backend` (e.g., `InMemoryBackend`).
 2.  **`BaseDB`**: You create a `BaseDB` instance, providing it the `Backend`.
 This is your main database handle.